radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 The username (Bind DN property for LDAP data sources, User property for Database data sources) and/or password properties of a data source can be updated via an LDAP modify command.
 This modifies the configuration in the RadiantOne data source and does not modify any credentials in the backend.
 Updating data sources via LDAP requires the RadiantOne super user (cn=directory manager) credentials.
 The DN in the modify should be in the form of: id=<data_source_name>,cn=metads

+>[!note]
->**Note – to update the RadiantOne credentials associated with the KDC account that is defined on Main Control Panel > Settings > Security > Authentication Methods > Kerberos Authentication, modify the username (user principal name) and/or password (service password) with a DN of “id=KDCconnect,cn=metads”.
-These special credentials are stored in ZooKeeper and updating the credentials via LDAP updates the kerberosUserPrincipalName and kerberosServicePassword properties in /radiantone/v1/cluster/config/vds_server.conf in ZooKeeper.**
+>To update the RadiantOne credentials associated with the KDC account that is defined on Main Control Panel > Settings > Security > Authentication Methods > Kerberos Authentication, modify the username (user principal name) and/or password (service password) with a DN of “id=KDCconnect,cn=metads”.
+These special credentials are stored in ZooKeeper and updating the credentials via LDAP updates the kerberosUserPrincipalName and kerberosServicePassword properties in /radiantone/v1/cluster/config/vds_server.conf in ZooKeeper.

 The LDAP attribute names to issue in the modify request for the Bind DN and password are: username and password respectively.